Valentin le Désossé: Star of the Moulin Rouge

 Not much is known about the life of Jacques Renaudin.
 He may have been the son of a notary from Sceaux, a commune in the southern suburbs of Paris, and it is thought that, as an adult, he worked as a wine merchant by day.
 It is certain, however, that at night he danced at the Moulin Rouge, the famed cabaret in the Pigalle district of Paris, near Montmartre.
 There he formed a partnership with La Goulue, dancing the chahut, a form of the can-can.
 As a team, they were the toast of tout le monde in fin de siècle Paris.

-Renaudin was tall and slender, with an aquiline nose and a prominent chin, which gave him a distinctive profile, and long arms and legs, which gave him an elongated silhouette.
+Renaudin was tall and slender, with an aquiline nose and a prominent chin, giving him a notably distinctive profile.
+His long arms and legs resulted in an elongated silhouette, aiding in his performance.
 He acquired his stage name because of the elasticity of his articulations.
 With lengthy limbs, he could perform difficult contortions with unusual grace, almost as if he were boneless.
 Moving from position to position with astonishing fluidity and beauty, usually wearing a black suit and a top hat, he was much admired.

 According to legend, he danced 39,962 waltzes, 27,220 quadrilles, 14,966 polkas and mazurkas, and 1,000 lancers for a total of 83,112 performances on the stage of the Moulin Rouge.
 He never accepted pay for his extraordinary performances, as he danced merely for the love of it.
 He retired from the stage in 1895 and faded into obscurity.

-Can-can

-The can-can, spelled cancan in French and pronounced kãkã, is an acrobatic form of the quadrille.
-Popular in French music halls and cabarets throughout the latter half of the nineteenth century, it derived from the chahut, a rowdy dance performed at public ballrooms by students, working girls, and young clerks.

-Characterized by freedom from propriety and by enthusiastic abandon, it requires great flexibility and remarkable vivacity.
-With no set steps, it permits wild inventiveness of movement--spectacular leaps, high kicks, cartwheels, and jump splits.
-The popularity of the dance with young people began to fade in the mid-nineteenth century, but it was taken up, with great success, by performers in cabarets and music halls such as the Casino de Paris and the Moulin Rouge.

-It usually featured a bevy of female dancers wearing long, flaring skirts, flouncing petticoats, and black stockings, held up by garters.
 Valentin le Désossé was one of the few men to dance the can-can professionally.
 He was a popular attraction at the Moulin Rouge in the early 1890s.